 Kim Rose: It’s long, and it was, I really didn’t know what direction I wanted to focus my business.
 Because, I’m doing YouTube, I have students, I have personal clients, I was doing menu analysis.
 So I kind of felt that I needed to tell you all of that on paper.
 And I was just trying to organize that in my mind and figure out, “You’re asking me all these direct questions, but I have several different answers because I have multiple niches.”

-Kim Rose: So, yes.
 So our first phone call with you, it actually gave me some clarity, and it gave me some confidence as a business entrepreneur.
 And I kind of feel like you’re a female entrepreneur, I’m a female entrepreneur.
 So you understood the business aspect of my mind.
-The input, you weren’t just there as like, “Okay yeah, I’ll take your money and design your website.”
+The input, you weren’t just there as like, “Okay yeah, I’ll take your money and design your dietitian website.”
 You were like, “Okay Kim, I don’t think this is a good idea because XYZ XYZ.”
 To have you there telling me that and I’m like, “Well yeah, that kind of makes sense.
 It just doesn’t go along with what you’re promoting on social media.
 It just doesn’t fit your niche.
 You’re doing several different things.
 You need to narrow.”
 And I just really love that, I did.
 It allowed me to really see, though I have two niches at this time, I had multiple before.
 It allowed me to focus and hone down on what I really want.
 And you were there in my corner like I know you have this idea, but consider this because X, Y, and Z.